GeraldTrost/spider/README.md

 specific directives and selectors hard coded in your project.

-so far I did not experience issues running three spider processes locally on windows using the same database.
+so far I did not experience issues running three spider processes locally on windows using a single database instance.

 you may have to adapt few exception handlings if your postgres db uses a language other than german.